PayHelper/payments-hub/docs/source/includes/api/_checkouts.md

 Once the payment method is selected, the state of an order will change from `cart` to `new`, the checkout state of an order will change from `cart` to `payment_selected` and the order payment state will change from state `cart` to `awaiting_payment`.

+After this endpoint is successfully called, there will be a possibility to complete the checkout.

 <aside class="notice">You can check the <a href='https://github.com/sourcefabric/payments-hub/blob/master/src/PH/Bundle/CoreBundle/Resources/config/app/state_machine/ph_order_checkout.yml'>configuration</a> of the state machine to see the configured states and transitions.</aside>

 > Example Request